Send to a friend

 But Aliou Diouf, a programme officer from development organisation ENDA Energy, stresses that the impact of such projects is still limited, as many governments are failing to establish the right financing and infrastructure to scale up these approaches.

 In addition to financing and government support, the report’s authors highlight several other obstacles to getting smallholders involved in farming innovation.
-These include the need to gather better nutritional data and improve scientific understanding of how crops respond to climate change.
-Governments must also spend more money on meteorological services to warn farmers of extreme weather events, says the report.

 The already widespread use of mobile phones in Africa – around 75 per cent of Africans have one – offers the perfect way to get these data in farmers' hands, the report says.
 Information and communication technologies can also help farmers gain access to new markets and technologies, and showcase different farming practices, it says.